How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 OPNsense iOS WireGuard Configuration

-OPNsense Add Peer
+OPNsense WireGuard Peer Generator Save

-Enable the WireGuard VPN Server
+Enable the WireGuard Server

-At this point, the WireGuard VPN server can be enabled since the server and one client endpoint has been configured.
-To enable to the WireGuard server, go to the “General” tab and click the “Enable WireGuard” checkbox.
+At this point, the WireGuard VPN server may be enabled since the server and one client peer has been configured.

 OPNsense Enable WireGuard

-Add the WireGuard Interface
+Assign the WireGuard Interface

-A WireGuard interface is not automatically created when the service is enabled like with OpenVPN.
-Technically, creating a WireGuard interface is optional, but I highly recommend it.
-The benefits of creating a WireGuard interface are listed in the official OPNsense WireGuard documentation.
 The greatest benefit is that it automatically creates the necessary outbound NAT rule to allow clients to access your home Internet connection (assuming you have the appropriate firewall rules in place to allow it).

 To add the WireGuard interface, go to “Interfaces > Assignments”.
 Select the “wg0” interface (which may already be selected if it is the only interface available to be assigned).
-Enter a “Description” so that the interface is easier to identify.
-Otherwise, it will be displayed something like “[OPT1]”.
-I am using “WG” in my example.
-Click the “+” button to add the interface to the list of interfaces.

 OPNsense Add Interface

-Go to the “Interfaces > [WG]” page.
-Click the “Enable” checkbox and “Prevent interface removal” checkbox.
-You do not need to enter any other interface settings like you normally would do for physical interfaces (because the IP address range is specified on the “VPN > WireGuard > Local” page).
+You do not need to enter any other interface settings like you normally would do for physical interfaces because the IP address range is already specified when you created the WireGuard server instance.

 OPNsense Configure Interface